-Co-occurrence analysis of members of the bacterial community in the 18 water samples from Trial 3 shows how abundance of each Order changed relative to others (edges), which Orders were most abundant in the system (node size), and how probiotic treatment affected their relative abundances (node color and shape) (Figure 7).
+A co-occurrence analysis of members of the bacterial community (Figure 7) in the 18 water samples from Trial 3 was performed to illustrate: a) how abundance of each Order changed relative to others (edge length); b) which Orders were most abundant in the system (node size); and c) how probiotic treatment affected their relative abundances (node color and shape).
 The most abundant taxa (Rhodobacterales, Micrococcales, Sphingobacteriales, Flavobacteriales, Deferribacterales, and Oceanospirillales) changed in similar fashion, but had different occurrence ratios between control and treatment samples.
-Orders that are significantly more abundant in the control samples than in treatment samples include Oceanospirillales, Caulobacterales, Lentispherales, Acidithiobacillales, Chrococcales, and Bacillales.
-These nodes are scattered throughout the network and do not share direct edges, but are within 3-5 edges of each other.
+Orders that were significantly more abundant in the control samples than in treatment samples include Oceanospirillales, Caulobacterales, Lentispherales, Acidithiobacillales, Chrococcales, and Bacillales.
+These nodes scattered throughout the network and did not share direct edges, but are within 3-5 edges of each other.

-Bacillales, the Order to which the probiotic used in these experiments belongs and was most abundant in the treated samples, is shown to be most directly associated in the network with four other Orders that change in abundance between control and treatment samples: Chromatiales, Xanthomonadales, Cytophagia Order II, and Vibrionales.
-This direct connection between Bacillales and Vibrionales indicates that these Orders of bacteria may be directly associated.
+Bacillales, the Order to which the probiotic used in these experiments belongs and was most abundant in the treated samples, was shown to be most directly associated in the network with four other Orders that change in abundance between control and treatment samples: Chromatiales, Xanthomonadales, Cytophagia Order II, and Vibrionales.
+This direct connection between Bacillales and Vibrionales indicates that these Orders of bacteria may have been directly associated.
 Oceanospirillales is located in the network 5 edges away from Bacillales, sharing an edge with the treatment-abundant Flavobacteriales, a common environmental bacteria taxa (Bernardet et al., 2015).
 This network indicates that the probiotic did not directly alter the overall bacterial community in the rearing water in an oyster hatchery, but acted through associated bacteria.

 Discussion

-Manipulation of the composition and dynamics of bacterial communities in aquaculture systems is a potential mechanism of disease management.
-Moreover, characterization of these microbial communities could provide clues on potential mechanisms of action of management tools such as probiotic treatment.
+Manipulation of bacterial community structures in aquaculture systems is a potential mechanism for prevention of disease among the commercial crop grown in these systems.
+Moreover, study of these microbial communities informs potential actions such as probiotic treatment.
 This information can then be used to optimize disease management strategies.
-Our study found that bacterial community structure and diversity in an oyster hatchery were different between rearing water, oyster larvae, and tank biofilm swabs.
+Our study established that bacterial community structure in an oyster hatchery differed between rearing water, oyster larvae, and tank biofilm swabs.
 Additionally, the microbiome changed significantly over time in the rearing water, specifically with an increase in Actinobacteria and a decrease in Bacteroidetes.
 The strong effect of time initially obscured the overall effects of treatment, trial, or sample type.
-Proteobacteria was, on average, the most abundant phyla in all samples (up to 87% in larvae), consistent with previous studies where it is the largest and most diverse phylum in oyster-associated microbiota (Hernández-Zárate and Olmos-Soto, 2006; Trabal Fernández et al., 2014).
+Proteobacteria was, on average, the most abundant phylum in all samples (up to 87% in larvae), consistent with previous studies where it was shown to make up the largest and most diverse phylum in oyster-associated microbiota (Hernández-Zárate and Olmos-Soto, 2006; Trabal Fernández et al., 2014).
 The other phyla, however, showed variation in relative abundances based on sample type, day, and treatment, including Bacteroidetes, Cyanobacteria, and Actinobacteria.